mecid/mecid.github.io/_posts/2024-04-30-inspectors-in-swiftui.md

 }
 ```

+> To learn more about bottom sheet API in SwiftUI, take a look at my ["Bottom sheet API in SwiftUI"](/2024/04/30/inspectors-in-swiftui/) post.

 Whenever you use inspectors in the SwiftUI app, you can add commands to your scene to enable inspector-based keyboard shortcuts, such as show/hide inspector.
 The SwiftUI framework allows us to insert inspector keyboard shortcuts using the *InspectorCommands* type easily.

 ```swift